BryanJacobs/FIDO2Applet/docs/FAQ.md

 ## I'm getting "operation denied" for certain requests

-The authenticator will refuse to create credProtect=3 non-discoverable credentials without a PIN set.
+The authenticator will, by default, refuse to create credProtect=3 non-discoverable credentials without a PIN set.
 This is to avoid needing to store the credProtect level in the credential ID itself.

 If you want to use this authenticator with those relying parties, set a PIN.